illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 Because they tend to be high achievers and hard workers, it’s easy to ask them to take on more.
 And most likely, they’ll say yes.

 But what’s even worse is that it’s common for high potentials to struggle in silence.
 Afraid of losing out on an opportunity, they may say nothing about their challenges.
 Instead, they may conclude that another job is the only way out.
 So you may not know that they are struggling until they leave.
+This highlights the need for a psychologically safe work environment—one where people feel empowered to speak up and share their challenges openly.

 Invest in High Potentials Early

 Adam Taylor is a reformed child psychologist who found his place in industrial-organizational psychology and DDI.
 Based out of the Seattle area, Adam heads DDI’s Enterprise Client Success Practice and thrives supporting the implementation of multifaceted leadership programs for DDI's global partners.
-He’s excited that diversity and acceleration are more frequently being discussed in the workplace, and he truly believes that if we start earlier and use proven practices, we have the power to impact many and influence communities, all while driving the business.

 Topics covered in this blog